Fukushima “Waste Water” Controversy: The Accident Is Not Over Yet

 Scientific arguments against TEPCO’s treated waste water release plan

-A report from an independent expert panel established by the International Atomic Energy Agency (IAEA) highlighted that TEPCO’s guideline compliance plan does not include the agency’s guidance as per its General Safety Guide No. 8 (GSG-8), which requires that the benefits of a given process outweigh the harms for individuals and societies.
+A report from an independent expert panel established by the Pacific Islands Forum highlighted that International Atomic Energy Agency’s Comprehensive safety report on TEPCO’s release plan does not include the safety guidance established by the IAEA as per its General Safety Guide No. 8 (GSG-8), which requires that the benefits of a given process outweigh the harms for individuals and societies.
 In a National Geographic article, Robert Richmond, director of the Kewalo Marine Laboratory of the University of Hawaii and one of the panel members, summarises the uncertainty surrounding the impacts of TEPCO’s water release plan on the ocean environment: “It is a trans-boundary and trans-generational event” and that he does not believe “the release would irreparably destroy the Pacific Ocean but it does not mean we should not be concerned.”

 Lack of public trust